TOPICS

 The practices provide proven practical techniques for large scale Agile challenges such as Voice of The Customer: Tangible Requirements and Acceptance Testing; Role of Architecture, Models and Components, Management of Features vs. Components: Planning, Estimating and Resource Allocation: Dependency Management and Release Management; Scrum of Scrums and Communities of Practice, and Enterprise Development Dashboards and CMM Compliance.
 We describe the necessary organization structures, roles, artifacts and tooling needed to streamline large scale software construction.

-SlatteryIT Logo Agile Australia is a SlatteryIT event
+is a event